joric/mitosis/mitosis-bluetooth/README.md

 * Full QMK/TMK suport (maybe)

-#### QMK firwmare has massive incompatibility issues with ICCARM (IAR) that can't be fixed with preprocessor:
+QMK firwmare has massive incompatibility issues with ICCARM (IAR) that can't be fixed with preprocessor.
+So it's either a fully-GCC setup (armgcc and maybe uVision Keil) or patching QMK (changes are small but I don't know if they ever get merged to the upstream).
+I've patched and compiled QMK for ICCARM but couldn't get correct keycodes so far.

+#### QMK incompatibility issues

 * Excessive and unnecessary binary literals (e.g. `0b011` is C++14 only), should use hex or decimals
 * GCC-specific switch case ranges (`case A ...
 Z`, ), should use `if` and `else`
 * GCC-specific `__attribute__` keyword, e.g. `__attribute__ ((weak))`, should use `__WEAK` define
 * Inplace initializations (`#define MACRO(...) ({static const macro_t __m[]; PROGMEM={__VA_ARGS__}; &__m[0]})`)

-So it's either a fully-GCC setup (armgcc and maybe uVision Keil) or patching QMK (changes are small but I don't know if they ever get merged to the upstream).
-I've patched and compiled QMK for ICCARM but couldn't get correct keycodes so far.

 #### Patching QMK for IAR